 Shadowbox Cellars does not own any vineyards, rather they source nearly all of their fruit from small family-owned vineyards – mostly in Napa but sometimes from neighboring Sonoma County.
 Vineyard sources have changed through the years but with their contacts they have always been able to secure additional quality vineyards as needed.

 Only 25 cases of the 2012 Shadowbox Cellars Pinot Noir were produced from a premium vineyard on the Sonoma side of Carneros (different vineyard source then what was used for their rosé).
 This vineyard is somewhat unique as there are no other vineyards close by (typical scenery in Carneros is often rolling hillsides covered with vines).
 This vintage shows spicy raspberry on the bouquet – a white pepper characteristic along with floral (violet) aromas.
 This is a balanced wine and a richer style of Pinot Noir – both with the fruit intensity and the light oak and fruit tannins on the finish.
 Pleasing baking spices and an earthy nuance show on the palate.

-Shadowbox Cellars prefers producing Syrahs from cool climate regions.
-Again they turned to Sonoma County for this wine; the vineyard is located at 2,100 feet on the west side of Napa’s Mt.
+Shadowbox Cellars prefers producing Syrah from cool climate regions.
+Again, they turned to Sonoma County for this wine; the vineyard is located at 2,100 feet on the west side of Napa’s Mt.
 Veeder.
-The nose is elegant on the 2010 vintage – this is a lighter style syrah showing good acidity with flavors of red currant.
+The nose is elegant on the 2010 vintage – this is a lighter style Syrah, showing good acidity along with flavors of red currant.
 Tannins linger on the front of the palate.
 Nice food wine.